Chase McGowan

-Chase McGowan (born December 12, 2000) is an American professional football defensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Chase McGowan (born December 12, 2000) is an American professional football defensive lineman.
 McGowan played college football for the Delaware Fightin' Blue Hens.

 College career

 McGowan played for the Delaware Fightin' Blue Hens from 2019 to 2023.
 He played in 52 games and recorded 110 tackles, including 40 tackles for loss, 22 sacks, four pass deflections, four forced fumbles and one fumble recoveries.
 He sits fourth in program history in sacks and fifth in tackles for loss.
 In his last four seasons at Delaware, McGowan earned All-CAA honors.